jdlaurence/xromm-tools/README.md

 ## Credits
 ### XROMM and MayaTools
 [Professor Dave Baier](https://biology.providence.edu/faculty-members/david-baier/) is the primary developer of XROMM_MayaTools, upon which the entirety of this toolbox is based.
 We are sincerely grateful for all of his work.
-Professsors Steve Gatesy and Beth Brainerd lead the development of XROMM, which itself was based on Prof. Gatesy's [Scientific Rotoscoping](https://onlinelibrary.wiley.com/doi/10.1002/jez.588) work.
+Professors Steve Gatesy and Beth Brainerd lead the development of XROMM, which itself was based on Prof. Gatesy's [Scientific Rotoscoping](https://onlinelibrary.wiley.com/doi/10.1002/jez.588) work.
 [See here](https://www.xromm.org/history/) for a full history of XROMM.
 ### xromm-tools MATLAB
 [J.D.
 Laurence-Chasen](https://github.com/jdlaurence) developed the MATLAB version of xromm-tools over the duration of his PhD.